 Triple H: I've got a special guest gonna come out here later - but before we come to that, I'd like to give a little personal message to Kane.
 Kane, this is just advice, but next time you try to accost somebody by sticking them into the trunk of a car, you should try to make sure that the trunk does not have one of those child safety latches on the roof - I mean, you can just pull it and jump OUT of the trunk before the person even drives off.
 Just a bit of advice.

 The Cheech And Chong routine "Pedro and the Man at the Drive-In" (on the Los Cochinos album) is about smuggling someone into the drive-in in the trunk, and then being unable to get the trunk open.

 In Assassin's Creed II, when Desmond and Lucy are escaping from Abstergo, they make it to the parking garage.
 Lucy has Desmond hide in her car's trunk on the way to the safehouse.

-In the first game, after killing Ben Goodman, Damon Gant stuffed the body in the trunk of Edgeworth's car.
+In the first game, after killing Bruce Goodman, Damon Gant stuffed the body in the trunk of Edgeworth's car.

 In Investigations 2, a pair of kidnappers stash their live victim in a large box thrown into the trunk of a taxi.

-In Apollo Justice, Pal Meraktis wanted to do this with what he thought was Alita Tialia's dead body, so he could dispose of it.
-He couldn't get his car started though (unbeknownst to him, someone shoved a pair of panties in the exhaust pipe), he settles for shoving her in the back of the next-door mobile noodle stand.
-This all bites him bad when it turns out Alita wasn't actually dead, and shoots him not long after coming to.
+In Apollo Justice: Ace Attorney, Pal Meraktis wanted to do this with what he thought was Alita Tiala's dead body, so he could dispose of it.
+He couldn't get his car started (unbeknownst to him, someone had shoved a pair of panties in the exhaust pipe), so he settled for shoving her in the back of the next-door mobile noodle stand.
+This all bit him bad when it turned out Alita wasn't actually dead, and shot him not long after coming to.

 The aptly named "Dead Skunk In The Trunk" mission in Grand Theft Auto III has you drive a car with a dead mobster in the trunk while his "family" chases you.